 If something is made too complicated, it becomes a turn-off.

 I could start with the minutiae of film photography and get into numbers, numbers, numbers.
 But instead I am going to give you one lesson that will make you a film photographer TODAY.
+If you follow this guide, you will fall in love with film.

-Start at the beginning: Why shoot film at all?
+So, why shoot film at all?

 (If you want to get right to the lesson scroll past this part.)